 LAN 206 INTERMEDIATE SPANISH II

+Prerequisite: LAN 205 or equivalent.
 Continued readings in Spanish on the intermediate level.
 Continued review of the basic structure of spoken and written Spanish and exploration of present day Hispanic culture.
 3 credits.

-LAN 209 INTERMEDIATE FRENCH I
+LAN 207 INTERMEDIATE GERMAN I